The History of Length Measurements

 A: The earliest known standardized unit was the Sumerian cubit, dating back to around 2700 BC.
 It was based on the length of a forearm and was used in ancient Mesopotamia.

-Q: Why did people use body parts for measurement?
+Q: Why did people use body parts for measurements?

 A: Body parts were readily available and provided a relatable reference point.
 Measurements like the foot, hand, and cubit were easy to use without special tools, making them practical for everyday tasks.